dojo/docs/dojo/declare.rst

 By default only constructors are chained automatically.
 In some cases user may want to chain other methods too, e.g., life-cycle methods, which govern how instances are created, modified, and destroy, or methods called for various events.
 Good example is ``destroy()`` method, which destroys external objects and references and can be used by all base classes of an object.

-While ``this.inherited(arguments)`` takes care of all scenarios, chaining has following benefits:
+While ``this.inherited()`` takes care of all scenarios, chaining has following benefits:

-* It is much faster than using ``this.inherited(arguments)``.
+* It is much faster than using ``this.inherited()``.
 On some browsers the difference can be more than an order of magnitude for simple methods.
 * It is automatic.
 User cannot forget to call a superclass method.
 * Less code to write, less code to worry about.